spamhaus/rspamd-dqs/README.md

 ## Support and feedback

 We would be happy to receive some feedback from you.
-If you notice any problem with this installation, please drop us a note at datafeed-support@spamteq.com and we'll try to do our best to help you.
+If you notice any problem with this installation, please drop us a note at datafeed-support@spamteq.com or open an issue in this project and we'll try to do our best to help you.

+Remember that we are going to support only the latest version, so please before opening a support request be sure to be running the up to date rules from this github repository.